hypriot/blog/content/post/making-of-hypriotos.md

 ## CI driven builds

-To build the SD card images in the Cloud we have chosen **Travis CI** as the Docker support fits our needs.
+To build the SD card images in the Cloud we have chosen a mixture of **Travis CI** and **CircleCI** as the Docker support fits our needs.
+Only where we need ARM servers to built natively we have our own **Drone** and **Jenkins** servers running on Scaleway C1 servers.

 The build process downloads some other artifacts like the root filesystem for the specific ARM CPU type and installs further DEB packages like the **Linux kernel**, the **Docker Engine** and **Docker Compose**.